Exlodium/CS2-External-Base/README.md

 I've based this cheat on the principle of **READ ONLY** in an attempt to stay clear of bans

 # How to use
-Simply compile the project in Release x64, it should compile a DLL file which you can inject into any x64 process :)
+Both the Release and Debug configuration will generate a .dll file which can be injected into any x64 process, however for those who prefer a stand alone .exe file.
+There are the build configurations Release EXE and Debug EXE.
+These configurations will compile a stand alone .exe application file instead.
 > [!IMPORTANT]
 > Make sure you don't inject the DLL into CS2, inject it into some other x64 process!